 Phase I in the Performance Appraisal System starts with performance planning.
 For new employees, it begins when the employee starts in the position (initial or new probationary appointment).
-For other employees, it begins by, or shortly after, the start of an employee's annual performance appraisal rating period.
-At that time, your Departmental Personnel Office will send you the appraisal forms you will need to use.
+For other employees, it begins by, or shortly after, the start of an employee's annual performance appraisal rating period using the Addendum to the Comprehensive Performance Appraisal System Supervisory Manual.
+At that time, your Departmental Human Resources Office will send you the appraisal forms you will need to use.
 However, if you do not receive them, blank copies are at the end of this manual for you to make copies from.
 When you receive the forms, you should: